GrahamCobb/humax-unenc-ftp/README.md

       -v, --verbose[=N]     Increment or set verbosity level (0 - quiet, 1 - info, 2 - progress, 3 - debug, 4 - debug FTP)
 ```

-The default directory is currently "My Video/Test", although it will change in
+The default directory is "My Video" so all video files are processed.
-a future release.

 ## Detailed operation